A smoothed-Bayesian approach to frequency recovery from sketched data: Sketches with multiple hash functions

-for all $r \in \{0,1,\ldots,n\}$.
-It is easy to see that the distribution \eqref{eq:dp_multhash_post} coincides with the posterior distribution of $f_{X_{n+1}}$, given $\mathbf{C}_{M,J}$ and $\mathbf{h}(X_{n+1})$, under a DP prior, obtained in \citet[Theorem 2]{Cai(18)}.
-See also Equation (8) in \cite{Dol(23)}.
-Therefore, the smoothed frequency estimator $\tilde{\hat{f}}_{X_{n+1}}^{\text{ {(DP)}}}$ coincides with the BNP estimator proposed by \citet{Cai(18)} as the posterior mean.
-See also \citet{Dol(23)} for further details.
-Along the same lines, one may also obtain a generalization of \eqref{eq:dp_multhash_post} by applying the NGGP smoothing assumption to \eqref{eq:poe_post}.
+Along the same lines, one may also consider further generalizations by applying the NGGP smoothing assumption to \eqref{eq:poe_post}.
 These smoothing assumptions could also be applied to \eqref{eq:min_post}, leading to estimators that have not been previously considered in the literature.